A free printable to audition, mark and cut on pointe fussy cuts

 Now you can cut out all your cathedral window fussy cuts with confidence knowing they will be the perfect size, and perfectly placed.

-I used this guide for all of the fussy cuts in my latest pattern, The Traveller's Sewing Book, and loved how it sped up the fussy cutting process so much.
+I used this guide for all of the fussy cuts in the Baby Cathedral Sachet, and loved how it speeds up the fussy cutting process so much.

 Now go forth and fussy cut!